 The facts serve another purpose.
 The improved efficiency will trigger his emotion (when it wanes long after you’ve shared a story), further justifying the purchase.

 Types of stories

 Facts fire the intellect; stories fire the imagination.
-As an auditor and subscriber, once shared, “Instead of fighting with causal labourers about accepting National Health Insurance Fund deductions, I paint for them a picture of their children upcountry falling sick and the resulting disruption to their erratic wages.
+As an auditor and subscriber here, once shared, “Instead of fighting with causal labourers about accepting National Health Insurance Fund deductions, I paint for them a picture of their children upcountry, falling sick and the resulting disruption to their erratic wages.
 They usually queue to sign up thereafter.”

-Watching a movie (fact, because you take it as it is) tends to splash cold water over your heightened expectations of it, born of an animated imagination from reading the gripping novel.
+Watching a movie (fact, because you take it as it is) tends to splash cold water over your heightened expectations of it, born of an animated imagination from reading the gripping novel it is based on.
 (A story).
 Now you know why.

 Check out our short courses and other services here.
 If you would like to have your sales team sell more, we can help.
 In order for us to do so we propose a free consultation meeting or a call.
 If in agreement please complete the form below and we will get in touch after receiving your details, none of which will be public.
 Thank you.Views – 397